Tanus186/CanopyRS_Setup/README.md

 tasklist | findstr /i "vs_installer setup BuildTools"
 ```

-*Explanation: If this returns text, the installation is still processing.
+*Explanation: If this returns some text, the installation is still processing.
 Wait until it finishes.*

 **5. Verify the folder exists:**